9 Tromso Museums to Visit (When the Weather Lets You Down!)

 There are exhibitions as well as a planetarium and kids can learn more about the northern lights that visit Tromso throughout the winters!

-The Northern Norwegian Science Center is open Monday-Sunday from 1100-1600.
-There are extended hours during the summer.
+The Northern Norwegian Science Center is open daily from 11am-4pm.
+There are extended hours during the summer and the center is closed on a few holidays during the year.

 8. Tromso Arctic-Alpine Botanical Garden